 Speech development in children is very exciting for parents as they watch their children become social beings that can interact with others.
-While every child develops speech at his / her own rate, the following are some common milestones children may reach in this age group.
+While every child develops speech at their own rate, the following are some common milestones.

 - Can say approximately 1,500 different words

 - May put together four to five words into a sentence

 - May use some "bad" words (if he / she has heard them spoken repeatedly)